 Your pack also needs to be comfortable, and there are several factors to consider as you’re shopping for the right model.
 Things like overall support, ventilation, shoulder strap, and waist belt construction are important to consider.

 A general rule of thumb is that as you carry more gear, you’ll want more support.
-Luckily, today’s pack manufacturers have recognized this and design things accordingly.
+Luckily, today’s pack manufacturers have recognized this and designed things accordingly.
 Minimalist models like the CamelBak Classic are intended for small amounts of weight, generally some water and a couple of small items.

 These packs are simple in design with materials and support that are less substantial than larger packs like the Osprey Skarab 18.
 There’s no need for extra materials and storage when carried loads are light.
 A simple padded nylon bag with some cushy shoulder straps is sufficient here.